 The Send function allows spending of the funds from the BTCPay wallet.

-Since the wallet is not a hot wallet, in order to spend the funds, user is required to sign the transaction.
-Signing can be achieved in several ways :
+To spend the funds, user is required to sign the transaction.
+Transaction can be signed with:

 Ledger Hardware Wallet